Time Pressure in Software Engineering: A Systematic Review: Methodology

 Before we started hierarchical coding, two of the authors went through all the included papers together and discussed their relevance for the topic.
 Based on these discussions we excluded six papers, as in practice these papers included only anecdotal evidence.
 These six exclusions are not reported in the previous numbers.

-While we were conducting this literature review, work by ~\citet{basten2017role} was published.
-Our work at that stage already included 8 of the 13 papers Basten introduced in his work.
-Of the five not included, we decided to include three, as well as the work by ~\citet{basten2017role}, based on our inclusion and exclusion criteria, thus the +4 in Figure \ref{fig:flowchart} in the final set of papers.
-Overall, our work is broader than Basten's as we have 88 papers while Basten had 13 of which we include all but two.
+While we were conducting this literature review, work by \citet{basten2017role} has been published.
+Our work at that stage already included 9 of the 13 papers Basten introduced in his work.
+Of the four not included, based on our inclusion and exclusion criteria, we decided to include two, as well as the paper by Basten.
+This explains the +2 in Figure~\ref{fig:flowchart} in the final set of papers.
+Overall, our work is broader than Basten's as we have 102 papers while Basten had 13 of which we include all but two.

+We have also provided verdicts for all papers in Table~\ref{tab:exclusion}.
+This table only includes verdicts for papers found with the database search strategy and snowballing.
+This means that papers found Ad hoc (see figure ~\ref{fig:flowchart}), such as \citet{basten2017role}, are not included in the table.

+As can be seen in Table~\ref{tab:exclusion}, the most common reason to exclude a paper was when its context was deemed outside of software engineering.
+This, for example, included papers focusing on users of information systems rather than developers.
+The second most common reason to exclude a paper was not meeting any of inclusion criteria.
+Not available verdict includes sources with incomplete bibliographic information, non-digitalized material, as well as some papers behind paywalls we did not have access to.
+Of the included papers, 29 were included with the inclusion criteria I1 and 73 were included with the criteria I2.